Mr-Gillies/church-synology-cloud-setup/docs/IT-deployment-overview.md

 # Synology NAS Deployment Overview – The Bridge Church

-This document outlines the deployment process and technical configuration for a self-hosted Synology NAS system used by The Bridge Church.
-This local cloud solution provides centralized access to multitrack files, Ableton sessions, media archives, and general documentation.
+This document outlines the deployment and configuration of a self-hosted Synology NAS system implemented for The Bridge Church.
+The solution provides centralized LAN-accessible storage for multitracks, Ableton sessions, worship media, and internal documentation.

+---

 1. Project Goals

-- Enable internal access to critical worship and media assets
+- Provide internal access to critical worship and media assets
-- Replace reliance on third-party cloud services
+- Replace reliance on third-party cloud solutions
-- Provide local, LAN-accessible storage for staff and volunteers
+- Support staff and volunteer workflows through centralized, reliable storage
-- Allow future growth and administrative flexibility via Synology DSM
+- Allow future administrative flexibility using Synology DSM

 2. Hardware & Configuration

 - **NAS Model:** Synology DS723+
-- **Drives:** 2x Seagate IronWolf NAS 8TB (RAID 1)
+- **Drives:** 2× Seagate IronWolf NAS 8TB
 - **RAID Type:** RAID 1 (mirrored for redundancy)
-- **Volume:** ~7.4 TB allocated for media
+- **Volume Size:** ~7.2 TB usable
-- **File System:** Btrfs for advanced snapshot and data protection features
+- **File System:** Btrfs (for snapshots, integrity protection, and advanced file control)

-3. Shared Folders
+3. Shared Folder Structure

 - **Primary Folder:** `Lacie_2025_06`
-  - **Purpose:** Archive of audio projects, multitrack exports, and loops
+  - **Contents:** Audio projects, multitrack exports, loops, and archived Ableton sessions
   - **Recycle Bin:** Enabled
-  - **Permissions:** Managed via DSM
+  - **Permissions:** Controlled via DSM admin interface

 4. Access Options

-- **Local Access:** Mapped as network share on Windows/macOS
+- **Local Network Access:** Mappable as a shared drive on Windows/macOS
-- **Remote Access:** QuickConnect configured
+- **Remote Access:** Configured via Synology QuickConnect (internal access ID available on request)
-- **DSM Access:** Browser login interface for administrators
+- **DSM Access:** Synology Drive and DSM interface are enabled, but access details are managed internally

-5. Deployment Notes
+5. Deployment Status

-- The NAS has been initialized and tested on a home network
+- ✅ NAS initialized, staged, and tested on secure home network
-- Ready to be connected to the church’s LAN via Ethernet
+- ✅ RAID 1 configured and verified
-- Data transfer (1.6 TB) from legacy drive has been completed
+- ✅ 575.68 GB of media transferred from legacy LaCie external drive
-- Admin accounts and folders are structured but flexible
+- ✅ Placed in church’s existing equipment rack
+- ⬜ Network cable left unplugged to avoid interrupting existing VLAN, Dante, or LAN systems
+- ⬜ Final network integration, VLAN mapping, and IP reservation to be completed by IT professional

 6. Visual References

-Screenshots of the setup process and data migration are included in the `docs/images/` folder of this repository to provide reference for future maintenance or auditing.

-Maintained By

-This setup was prepared with future scalability and IT oversight in mind.
-Handoff to the church's IT lead is advised for final integration, access control, and backup policy.
+Setup screenshots and photos of hardware placement are located in:

+Refer to these files for visual verification of each configuration step and the physical rack install.

+---

+## Maintainer Notes

+This deployment was structured to be non-intrusive and safe for integration into an existing production network.
+All security, firewall, and access policies are to be finalized by the church’s IT lead.

+> Maintained by: **Ryan Gillies**

+For future multitrack and Ableton `.als` session refinement, coordination will be handled by **Art Fuller** and **Ryan Gillies**.